 His hulking manservant was truly seven feet tall and usually followed stoically behind the tiny man gathering up any bells or doodads that dropped from the jingling robes and lugging an assortment of bags boxes and barrels for the shop.

+far as the community was concerned.
 The lumberjacks put the noise and vibration down to trees falling or work on the canal.

 The shop has changed hands over the years and no longer is owned by the Gold family.
 In fact Gold himself disappeared not long after the shop opened.
 His caravan was last seen racing down the valley with his manservant running desperately after it.
 There were hints that the gold coins used to pay the stonemasons who built the shop and the suppliers who filled it had slowly turned into dull lumps of lead but no one would admit to having been caught in such a scam and only a few strange grey metal souvenirs circulated through the community and eventually found their way into tackle boxes